jenpetsmit/tk_wiki/toolkit-command-line-for-beginners.md

 ## Command Line Terminal
 See [Command Line for Beginners](https://www.freecodecamp.org/news/command-line-for-beginners/) for more information.

-## Do you know what your “current working directory” is?
+### Do you know what your “current working directory” is?
-The _current working directory (CWD)_ is the folder from which the user is currently working.
+In simple terms, the _current working directory (CWD)_ is the folder from which the user is currently working.

   **Figure: Example of the Working Directory**